cseboyrohit/DSA-Challenge-2025/README.md

 - Practice using built-in stack implementations (e.g., `Stack` in Java, or a list in Python).
 - Trace through the solution with small test cases to understand how the stack evolves.
 - Use a stack whenever you need to reverse or maintain an order of operations.

-Let me know if you need help with any of these problems or concepts!